 It supports EOBD, JOBD and OBD2 supported cars.

-A very good thing about this tool is its ability to support third-party apps.
-This can be a great feature, especially if you have been using a specific app for a while and recently shifted to OBDLink MX+.
+A perfect thing about this tool is its ability to support third-party apps, which can be a great feature, especially if you have been using a specific app for a while and recently shifted to OBDLink MX+.

 You need to install an app and connect it to the scanner via Bluetooth.